 On the Dude Perfect “About” page, you’ll find this:

 Most of The Dudes are married.
 Some have little dudes themselves.
-Everything about them may seem to good to be true, but they walk the talk, whether with basketball, golf club, snowboard, or even a bow and arrow.
+Everything about them may seem too good to be true, but they walk the walk, as Christians bearing testimony to others, or as amazing performers, whether with basketball, golf club, snowboard, or even a bow and arrow in hand.